Georgetown Park

+Mixed-use in Washington, D.C.

-Georgetown Park is a mixed use shopping mall and condominium complex in the Georgetown historic district of Washington, D.C.
-The Shops at Georgetown Park are located at 3222 M Street, NW.
-In 2014, the shopping center received an $80 million renovation and is an important tourist attraction.
+Georgetown Park is a mixed-use development and condominium complex in the Georgetown historic district of Washington, D.C..
+The Shops at Georgetown Park was located at 3222 M Street, NW.
+In 2012 through 2015, the shopping center received an $80 million renovation.

 Georgetown Park is an upscale shopping center on the corner of Wisconsin Avenue and M Street.

 History

-The first phase of the complex opened in 1981.
+Background

 Parts of the structure predate 1838 when it was used as a tobacco warehouse that opened up directly onto the Chesapeake and Ohio Canal.
 In the 1850s, the building was purchased by John E. Reeside and Gilbert Vanderwerken and converted into stables for their omnibus line.
 The building continued to be used as stables for the first horsecar line, the Washington and Georgetown Railroad.
 It was later converted into a machine shop for streetcars.
 The parts of the building that face the canal and the facade of the M Street entrance remain from those earlier periods.
 After the demise of Washington's streetcars in 1962, the building served as the United States Defense Communications Annex E before being converted to its current use.

+1975–1981: Development and opening

-In 1975, Donohoe Construction Co., in partnership with Western Development Corp., acquired the historic site to develop as a combined shopping and housing complex, The Shops at Georgetown Park.
-One engineering magazine called it the most complicated construction job on the East Coast.
+In 1975, Donohoe Construction Company—in a joint venture with Western Development Corporation—acquired the historic site to develop as a combined shopping and housing complex, known as The Shops at Georgetown Park.
 The project involved preserving the 100-plus year old facade on Wisconsin Avenue; building a 300-space underground parking garage into solid rock; and adding superstructure to the 10 ft thick, 35 ft high canal wall.
 Upscale features of the building included wood-floored hallways, a block-long skylight with cast-iron braces, brass and glass elevators, and hand-built oak kiosks.
 Construction costs came to $50 million for the retail center, $25 million for the condominiums, and $20 million for store interiors and fixtures.

 The Canal House opened as the first phase of the project in 1980, with a Conran's homegoods store topped by 35 condominiums.
 At opening of the second phase on September 27, 1981, the "shopping park" had 100 stores and 128 condominiums.
-Original stores included the first East Coast branch of Abercrombie & Fitch, a 16,000-square-foot branch of Garfinckel's, Ann Taylor, and Scan Furniture.
-Among the stores opening Washington branches were Davisons of Bermuda, a women's high-fashion shop from Miami; La Vogue, a Richmond-based women's wear store; Le Sac, a New Orleans–based boutique; Senor David, a New York retailer of Italian menswear; a Linea Pitti tailor shop; Mark Cross, the leather goods store; and Godiva Chocolatier.
+Original stores included the first East Coast branch of Abercrombie & Fitch, a 16,000 sqft branch of Garfinckel's, Ann Taylor, and Scan Furniture.
+Among the stores opening Washington branches were Davisons of Bermuda, a women's high-fashion shop from Miami; La Vogue, a Richmond-based women's wear store; Le Sac, a New Orleans–based boutique; Senor David, a New YorkNew York retailer of Italian menswear; a Linea Pitti tailor shop; Mark Cross, the leather goods store; and Godiva Chocolatier.
 The shopping park was deliberately designed not to have a major anchor store.